kyma-project/istio/docs/user/00-35-dns-proxying.md

 ## Overview

 DNS resolution is a vital component of any application infrastructure on Kubernetes.
-When your application code attempts to access another service in the Kubernetes cluster or even a service on the internet, it has to first lookup the IP address corresponding to the hostname of the service, before initiating a connection to the service.
+When your application code attempts to access another service in the Kubernetes cluster, or even a service on the internet, it must first look up the IP address corresponding to the service's hostname before initiating a connection to the service.

 DNS proxying intercepts DNS requests from applications and resolves them locally at the Istio proxy level.
 The proxy maintains a local mapping of host names to IP addresses based on the Kubernetes services and service entries in the cluster.
-If a host name can be resolved locally within the mesh, the proxy responds immediately.
+If a hostname can be resolved locally within the mesh, the proxy responds immediately.
 Otherwise, it forwards the request upstream following the standard DNS resolution.

 ## Improvements DNS Proxying Introduces